Leslye777/bbt-front/README.md

 # Liberty Lib: Angular Library Management System

 Welcome to Liberty Lib, the Angular Library Management System!
-This is a library management system developed with love and brilliant Angular code.
+This is a library management system developed with love and brilliant Angular code, powered by Angular Material.
 Get ready to explore a world of books and loans, all wrapped in an elegant and functional interface.

 ## Stellar Features 🌟